 How do we adapt the curriculum and the learning environment for our SEND children?
 We make the following adaptations to ensure all pupils' needs are met:

-- Adapting our curriculum to ensure all pupils can access it. - Adapting our resources, classroom arrangement and staffing when necessary. - Using recommended aids (including laptops, coloured overlays or paper, visual timetables, larger font, workstations) - Adapting the teaching (for example: giving longer processing times, - pre-teaching of key vocabulary, reading instructions aloud)
+- Adapting our curriculum to ensure all pupils are able to access it.
+We use SCERTS to assist in this process. - Adapting our resources, classroom arrangement and staffing when necessary. - Using recommended aids (including laptops, coloured overlays or paper, visual timetables, larger font, work stations, writing slope) - Adapting the teaching (for example: giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud)